Bitcoin-ABC/bitcoin-abc/apps/alp-fusion/DEPLOY.md

   deanonymize the counterparty.
 - `tokenId` remains public in every ALP `SEND`.
-- Covert/Tor is required before claiming CashFusion-class network privacy — plain TCP control channels are correctness-only.
+- Covert/Tor is required before claiming CashFusion-class network privacy — plain TCP control channels are correctness-only. `CovertSubmitter` + SOCKS5 are the hook; participants point `socks5` at a Tor SOCKS port (typically `127.0.0.1:9050`) when they dial a public coordinator.
+The coordinator side still needs an inbound Tor path (onion service).